kleenkanteen/about-me-in-15-mins/README.md

 ![iris layout](https://user-images.githubusercontent.com/67878058/134281550-5646a149-4423-410c-ae1a-52b61e58b5e0.png)

 Notice how I don't use QWERTY.
 Also notice how the symbols are optimized for programming.
 Navigating the arrow keys with just my left thumb is a godsend.
 There's so much to opimize which most people don't care about.
 I downloaded a python script that stored the keys I pressed and stored it in a SQL lite file.
 I then used SQL lite studio to see the key frequencies.
 This measured my real world key usage over a few days, 186k key counts, so now I could compare QWERTY and Colemak DH head with my own data.
-This is only 10% programming.
+This is about 20% programming.
 Notice the most common keys are right on my home row keys at rest and how arbitrary QWERTY is.

 ![qwerty vs  colemak](https://user-images.githubusercontent.com/67878058/138557395-f203aa18-7f32-4e52-ada2-ea0404ce196d.png)